rafapignataro/routerix/README.md

 ### 2. Create the config file

-Optional.
-Its possible to pass all config parameters via CLI
+Optional step if using CLI args.
+Its possible to pass all config parameters via CLI.
+Its not possible yet to split config between file and CLI args.
+Choose one approach.

 ```sh
 pnpm routerix init